shubhamhire16/shubhamhire16/Readme.md

 Web Developer and Software Programmer
 -------------------------------------

-Student in Information Technology Engineering with Experience and Extensive Education in Software Design and Application Development.
+Software Engineeer with Experience and Extensive Education in Software Design and Application Development.
 Fluent in English, Hindi, and Interpersonal Skills.
 A fast learner with strong time management and multi-tasking skills.
 Strong ethic in a team or individual settings to drive product success and process efficiency.
 Strong troubleshooting and problem-solving skills with an analytical mindset.

 * 🌍  I'm based in Pune
 * ✉️  You can contact me at [shubhamhire.work@gmail.com](mailto:shubhamhire.work@gmail.com)